aregtech/areg-sdk/README.md

 - **ServiceProvider** runs on `ProviderThread`, and **ServiceConsumer** runs on `ConsumerThread`.
 - The `ServiceConsumer` depends on the `ServiceProvider`, meaning it consumes the services provided by the `ServiceProvider`.

 Developers can similarly set up an application with multiple processes: one process running the Service Provider, and another running the Service Consumer.
-To see how to define both multithreading and multiprocessing applications, or a mixed model where the Service Provider and Consumer components are used across different processes, refer to the [00_helloservice_](./examples/00_helloservice) example in the AREG SDK.
+To see how to define both multithreading and multiprocessing applications, or a mixed model where the Service Provider and Consumer components are used across different processes, refer to the **[00_helloservice_](./examples/00_helloservice/)** example in the AREG SDK.

+> [!TIP]
+> Additionally, visit **[examples](./examples/README.md)** to see the list of demonstrated applications and features of the AREG communication engine.

 ### Multicast Router and Log Collector

 Both **mcrouter** and **logger** are essential components for communication and log collection.
 Configuration templates for these services can be found in the `areg.init` file.
-Both processes are designed to run as console application or as OS-managed services.
+Both processes are designed to run as console application or as *OS-managed* services.

-For in-depth details of building and using these applications, review the descriptions in [Multicast Router Service](./docs/wiki/MCROUTER.md) and [Log Collector Service](./docs/wiki/LOGGER.md) pages.
+For in-depth details of building and using these applications, review the descriptions in **[Multicast Router Service](./docs/wiki/MCROUTER.md)** and **[Log Collector Service](./docs/wiki/LOGGER.md)** pages.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>